Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 Pros

-• Single-pane visibility, with configurable dashboards, graphs, and reports
+• Single-pane visibility into infrastructure through configurable dashboards, graphs, and reports

 Cons